Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Proofs

-\begin{proof} Denote the finite samples classification rule $\hat{y} := \argmax_y p_n(y \mid x)$ as before and let $y^* := \argmax_y p(y \mid x)$ be a unique maximum.
+With Lemma \ref{lem:unequal}, the proof of Theorem \ref{theorem:consis_class} follows.
+Denote the finite samples classification rule $\hat{y} := \argmax_y p_n(y \mid x)$ as before and let $y^* := \argmax_y p(y \mid x)$ be a unique maximum.
 If $y^*$ were not unique, we would instead consider the aggregate of all such maximum classes as a pseudo class, apply the following analyses, and be confident in both $L_n$ and $L^*$ up to a factor equal to the reciprocal of the number aggregated classes due to a chance guess between them.

 Otherwise, for any $\varepsilon > 0$, by the law of total probabilities,